 The concept of New Approach legislation is slowly disappearing as the New Legislative Framework (NLF), which entered into force in January 2010, was put in place to serve as a blueprint for existing and future CE marking legislation.
 Existing legislation has been reviewed to bring them in line with the NLF concepts, which means that new requirements and reference numbers will have to be used as of 2016, new requirements will have to be addressed, and new reference numbers will have to be used on declarations of conformity.
 The date of applicability depends on the product category.
 For example, the new Electromagnetic Compatibility Directive (2014/30/EU) replaced the existing law and became applicable on April 20th, 2016.

 While harmonization of EU legislation can facilitate access to the EU Single Market, manufacturers should be aware that regulations (mandatory) and technical standards (voluntary) might also function as barriers to trade if U.S. standards are different from those of the EU.
-For more information about the NLF, go to: http://ec.europa.eu/growth/single-market/goods/new-legislative-framework
+For more information about the NLF, access the official website covering New Legislative Framework at https://ec.europa.eu/growth/single-market/goods/new-legislative-framework.

 National Standardization Body (ASRO)

 The National Standardization Program is the annual working plan of the national standardization body covering the list of topics to be developed.
-Details included in the 2016 National Work Program can be found in Romanian at http://www.asro.ro/?page_id=443
+Details included in the 2016 National Work Program can be found in Romanian at the official ASRO website at https://www.asro.ro/en/.

 Many standards in the EU are adopted from international standards bodies such as the International Standards Organization (ISO).
 The drafting of specific EU standards is handled by three European standards organizations:

-1. CENELEC, European Committee for Electrotechnical Standardization: www.cenelec.eu
+- European Committee for Electrotechnical Standardization – CENELEC

-3. CEN, European Committee for Standardization, handling all other standards: www.cen.eu/cen/pages/default.aspx
+- European Committee for Standardization - CEN handling all other standards:

 Products manufactured to standards adopted by CEN, CENELEC or ETSI, and referenced in the Official Journal as harmonized standards, are presumed to conform to the requirements of EU Directives.
 The manufacturer then applies the CE marking and issues a declaration of conformity.
 With these, the product will be allowed to circulate freely within the EU.
 A manufacturer can choose not to use the harmonized EU standards, but then must demonstrate that the product meets the essential safety and performance requirements.
 Trade barriers occur when design, rather than performance, standards are developed by the relevant European standardization organization, and when U.S. companies do not have access to the standardization process through a European presence.